 From Mersin's Otogar (bus terminal), dozens of both local and intercity buses depart daily to just about anywhere in Turkey.
 Of course, there is also a direct bus connection to Adana airport with dozens of flights a day to various Turkish cities, the most important of which is, of course, Istanbul.
 Throughout the day, there are several flights per hour to and from Istanbul, so that a smooth connection to all European cities - and even worldwide - is guaranteed, since Istanbul is one of the largest hubs in the world.
 The distance from Mersin centre to Adana airport is about 70 kilometres.

 However, it seems that this will change in the near future.
 In Mersin, too, tourism is on the rise - this will of course bring direct charter flights from Europe - and there is also a new airport under construction between Mersin and Adana, scheduled to open in 2023.
 This will halve the travel time from the airport to Mersin centre.
+This is extremely important as the government has opened up a large strip of land along the coast as a tourist zone; and the construction of the first 5-star resorts "à la Belek" is already underway.

 Life in Mersin is noticeably cheaper than in Western Europe and even a lot cheaper than in many other Turkish cities.
 Fresh fruit and vegetables are very cheap - especially at the daily local markets - and, thanks to the climate, available in abundance all year round.
 Prices for electricity, water, mobile phone subscriptions, public transport, hairdressers, carwashes and the like are considerably lower than in Europe.
 In short: daily life in Mersin is downright cheap.